stud131/docs-monaca/content/products_guide/monaca_ide/deploy/appstore/itunes_connect.en.md

 ##  Registering the App

-In order to register your app in iTunes Connect, please do as follows:
+In order to register your app in App Store Connect, please do as follows:

-1. Login to [iTunes Connect](https://itunesconnect.apple.com/) with your Team Agent account.
+1. Login to [App Store Connect](https://itunesconnect.apple.com/) with your Team Agent account.
 2. Go to `My Apps`.
 3. Select {{<menu menu1="+" menu2="New App">}}.